JAlcocerT/Docker/Communication/README.md

 #### Matrix with synapse :heavy_check_mark:

-* Creating a new nginx proxy for this
+* Creating a new nginx proxy for this  :heavy_check_mark:
 ```
 mkdir reverse-proxy && cd reverse-proxy